samkap/eleventy-netlify-boilerplate/posts/2014-06-17-html-css-duck-hunt-codepen.md

 <script async src="//codepen.io/assets/embed/ei.js"></script>

 <p class="caption">
-Just a note: it works a lot better (read: ducks are easier to hit) when it's not embedded into a responsive layout like mine.
+Just a note: it works a lot better (read: ducks are easier to hit) when it’s not embedded into a responsive layout like mine.
 Load up the [full CodePen](https://codepen.io/vaielab/full/yoKEF/), instead.
 </p>